SebacicA11y/web.dev/src/site/content/en/lighthouse-performance/font-display/index.md

   - font-display
 ---

-Fonts are often large files that take awhile to load.
+Fonts are often large files that take a while to load.
 Some browsers hide text until the font loads, causing a [flash of invisible text (FOIT)](/avoid-invisible-text).